 CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES Section IV.
 Scaffolding and Supp port 8.
 SCAFFOLDING AND SUPPORT: Materials provide all students, including those who read below grade level, with extensive opportunities and support to encounter and comprehend grade-level complex text as required by the standards.
 Yes No REQUIRED 8a) Pre-reading activities and suggested approaches to teacher scaffolding are focused and engage students with understanding the text itself.
 Pre-reading activities should be no more than 10% of time devoted to any reading instruction.
 Yes Pre-reading activities and suggested approaches to teacher scaffolding are focused on engaging students in understanding the text.
 Each module opens with an introduction to the unit topic, module-guiding questions, and a preview of the "Final Performance Task."
-For example, in Module 1, Unit 1, Lesson 1, students engage in the "Infer the Topic" protocol to build schema on the topic of rainforests.
-In Module 3, Unit 1, Lesson 1, students engage in the "Mystery Quotes" protocol to preview quotes from the unit texts and build schema on the topic of Jackie Robinson.
+For example, in Module 1: Unit 1: Lesson 1, students engage in the "Infer the Topic" protocol to build schema on the topic of rainforests (TG 32-41).
+In Module 3: Unit 1: Lesson 1, students engage in the "Mystery Quotes" protocol to preview quotes from the unit texts and build schema on the topic of Jackie Robinson (TG 36-47).
 The remaining lessons in the module focus on building skills through complex texts.
 Additional support for making meaning of complex texts is provided in the "ALL Block" lessons.
 REQUIRED 8b) Materials must have the goal of students gaining full comprehension of complex text (through read-aloud in grades K-1) and do not confuse or substitute mastery of skills or strategies for full comprehension of text; reading strategies support comprehension of specific texts and focus on building knowledge and insight.
 Texts must not serve as platforms to practice discrete strategies.
 Yes Materials have the goal of students gaining full comprehension of complex texts.
-For example, in Module 3, Unit 1, Lesson 2, one of the daily learning targets states, "I can determine the main ideas of a text and explain how they are supported by key details".
-During the opening of the lesson, the learning target is shared, and the teacher prompts the students to engage in a "Turn and Talk" to discuss the question, "What are main ideas?
+For example, in Module 3: Unit 1: Lesson 2, one of the daily learning targets states, "I can determine the main ideas of a text and explain how they are supported by key details" (TG 48-58).
+During the opening of the lesson, the learning target is shared, and the teacher prompts the students to engage in a "turn and talk" to discuss the question, "What are main ideas?
 How are main ideas different from the gist?"
-During "Work Time C," the teacher reminds students of the definition of main idea and directs students to use the "Note-catchers" provided in order to track the main ideas presented in the passage.
+During "Work Time C," the teacher reminds students of the definition of main idea and directs students to use the note-catchers provided in their Student Workbooks in order to track the main ideas presented in the passage.
 Students are learning the skill of determining the main idea in service of making meaning of the unit text in order to have the knowledge and skill necessary to complete the "Final Performance Task."
 Additional guidance is provided in the teaching notes to support ELLs who might require more explicit skill instruction for paraphrasing a text.